 Referrer URL is also available as an additional criteria to add a scope to your query.
 For example, you may be interested in sessions where your users arrived on a product page from a search.
 Each of these additional options allows you to search for and discover sessions that are most relevant to what you’re interested in.

 Date & Time constraints let you narrow down your custom search to a particular period of time, such as only results from last week, or the day you introduced a new feature.
 You can also add time constraints to the custom date fields using the format MM/DD/YYYY HH:MM.
 Note that we'll always respect your account's data retention settings when displaying results.

 User count shows you the percentage of users who match your search out of the total number of visitors to your site.
 This number will show at the bottom of the search query–right above your session playlist–and will update each time you modify your search.

 One of FullStory’s most powerful features is its ability to automatically index every resource that loads in the browser, making those elements searchable based on their CSS selector.

 Every element on your page has a CSS selector (either an object type, class or ID) that identifies that object in the Document Object Model (or “DOM”).
 If you're unsure what a CSS selector is or how to find it, the best way is to use our Inspect tool.

 Once you've zeroed in on your desired sessions, save your search by using the 'Save segment...' button.

 You'll get a pop up menu that asks you to enter a name for your segment.

 Once you have saved a segment, you will then have access to the segment options bar.
-This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or delete an old segment.
+This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or archive an old segment.
 You can also add the selected segment to your e-mail digest or create an alert.